 Most of the publications are also on Google Scholar.

-We have written a book on causality that is now being copy-edited and that will appear as open access at MIT Press.
-A final draft (6.10.2017) is now available for download (see below).
+We have written a book on mathematical games that will appear at MIT Press.

 Jonas Peters, Dominik Janzing, Bernhard Schölkopf: Elements of Causal Inference: Foundations and Learning Algorithms

 The pdf can be downloaded for free from the MIT Press website (look for "This is an open access title" on the left-hand side).

 We have created a few notebooks for getting to know causality.
 They are available here.